the-unrealist/the-unrealist/_drafts/uht-exporters.md

 };
 ```

 The UHT generates [two files named `Example.generated.h` and `Example.gen.cpp`](https://gist.github.com/the-unrealist/0aa6b16d1a89c13cd0065b685b9a0bce) with code generated for the `UCLASS()` and `GENERATED_BODY()` macros.

 This is how Unreal implements [reflection](https://docs.unrealengine.com/5.3/en-US/unreal-object-handling-in-unreal-engine/#run-timetypeinformationandcasting) and [garbage collection](https://docs.unrealengine.com/5.3/en-US/unreal-object-handling-in-unreal-engine/#garbagecollection) in a language that does not support these.
-Furthermore, serialization, network replication, and editor integration are also implemented as generated code.
+Serialization, network replication, and editor integration are also implemented as generated code.

-### Exporters
+## Exporters
-This C++ code generation is implemented as an **exporter** in the UHT.
+C++ code generation is implemented as an **exporter** in the UHT.

 An exporter processes the parsed code and then optionally *exports* files to the `Intermediate` directory.
 An exporter may serve as an analyzer and not export any files—as demonstrated in the `Stats` exporter sample.